rsgilltc/Seattle-Building-Permits/README.md

 The data for Seattle building permits is analyzed in project.
-Use CSV file for the RAW data and transformed data is the building-permits-current excel file.
+Use CSV file for the RAW data.
-Power query and excel is used for data cleaning and transformation.
+Removal of duplicates, blank cells, were performed in excel.
+Conditional columns were created in power query.
 Power BI is used for visulatizations.
 See report in MS power point format.